BigDuck/LBlog/README.md

 # saying
-the homework to a girl ,*However,it has no any fuckly usefull.*
+the homework to a girl ,*but these haven`t had any effect*
 #code
 it is very simple to you can see.because it is only a homework. it only use *Servlet* and java 's JDBC so if are master you need not see it.